gleamy-js/gleamy/CODE_OF_CONDUCT.md

 ## Our Responsibilities

 As maintainers of this project, we are responsible for enforcing this code of conduct.
-If you notice any violations, please report them to us by emailing **yet_to_be@created**.
+If you notice any violations, please report them to us by [contacting us via the contact form on the Gleamy website](https//www.gleamy.dev).
 We will review all reports promptly and take appropriate action.

-Our Pledge to You
+## Our Pledge to You

 As a contributor to Gleamy, you have our pledge that we will uphold these standards and ensure that everyone feels safe, valued, and welcome.
 We will also work to improve the project and foster a community that is diverse, inclusive, and fun.